OLAP Basics and Multidimensional Model

-- The first example of OLAP system encompasses the server-side tools like OLAP servers.
+- The first example of online analytical processing system encompasses the server-side tools like OLAP servers.
 They occupy the spot between the data warehouse and the client application and aggregate the data from the database into cubes.
 Server-side tools also provide advanced calculation options, data access security, and other server-side functionality.

 - The second type includes client-side tools that provide easy and comprehensible interfaces for business users.
 It allows users to work with data and create OLAP reports without any specific IT or business analysis skills.
 These tools usually provide such functionality as ad hoc report generation, drag-n-drop interface, data visualization, working with KPIs, etc.